Impact and Outcome

 Visibility lowers anxiety: The more you know about what’s coming, the less you fear it.
 Transparency became a design principle.

-Personalisation signals care: Small, intentional gestures — robes, touchpoints, report design, detailed consultation — helped transform the sterile into the supportive.
+Personalisation signals care: Small, intentional gestures — robes, report design, detailed consultation — helped transform the sterile into the supportive.

 Systemic empathy: Every design decision had to align with operational realities.
 If the system breaks the promise, the brand breaks trust.